Temecula Embassy Suites

 Reasoning, Mathematical and Language Development are indicative of the general level of development required to do this job.
 Some, but not necessarily all, areas mentioned in this section will be included in this job.

-Reasoning Development: Apply common sense understanding to carry out simple one or two-step instructions.
-Deal with standardized situations with occasional or no variables in or from the situations encountered on the job.
+Reasoning Development: Apply common sense understanding to carry out instructions furnished in written, oral or diagrammatic form.
+Deal with problems involving a several concrete variables in or from standardized situations.

 Relationships to Data, People and Things: